To find a da Vinci myomectomy surgeon, call 800-777-7775 or browse da Vinci physicians.

 da Vinci® Myomectomy

-A new category of minimally invasive myomectomy, da Vinci® Myomectomy, combines the best of open and laparoscopic surgery.
+The minimally-invasive myomectomy, da Vinci® Myomectomy, combines the best of open and laparoscopic surgery.
 With the assistance of the da Vinci® Surgical System – the latest evolution in robotics technology – surgeons may remove uterine fibroids through small incisions with unmatched precision and control.

 Among the potential benefits of da Vinci Myomectomy as compared to traditional open abdominal surgery are: